Intelligence is not singular. It is multiplied.

 03

-Without the ½, the output is untrustworthy.
+Without all three, the output is incomplete.

 Use It